InQuest/iocextract/README.rst

                             matches. default: no

-Only URLs and IPv4 addresses can be "refanged".
+Only URLs, emails, and IPv4 addresses can be "refanged".

 More Details
 ------------